GoldenSheepAI/-CodeMonkey-/README.md

 - Head to our GitHub issues or discussions to open and join current conversations with others in the community.

-**What does Nanocoder you need help with?**
+**What does CodeMonkey you need help with?**

-Nanocoder could benefit from help all across the board.
+CodeMonkey could benefit from help all across the board.
 Such as:

 - Adding support for new AI providers
 - Improving tool functionality